Breaking the Limits

 Breaking the Limits (Najlepszy) is a 2017 Polish biographical film directed by Łukasz Palkowski about the life of Jerzy Górski.
 The film stars Jakub Gierszał as Górski.
+The film ranked fourth on the list of the most-watched Polish films of 2017 and received numerous audience awards.

 Plot

 The film follows Górski, beginning with the onset of his addiction to drugs.
 After the mother of his daughter dies of an overdose, Górski begins an intensive training regime and eventually becomes an Ironman Triathlon champion.